Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: Formulation of the model

 where $\rho_m=5.11$ g/cm$^3$ is the STO mass density, $\psi(\mathbf{r})$ is the electron annihilation operator and $\mathbf{u}(\mathbf{r})$ is the atomic displacement field related to the optical transverse mode (TO), $\nabla \mathbf{u}=0$.
 Dispersion of this mode is $\omega(k) = \sqrt{\omega_{TO}^2 + (sk)^2}$ where $s \approx 7.5\cdot 10^5$ cm/s is the TO mode velocity~\cite{Svel} and $\omega_{TO}$ is the temperature-dependent gap which grows with temperature~\cite{Behnia2020,YamadaShirane,Baurle}; in particular, $\omega_{TO}$ varies between 5 meV and 18 meV when $T$ grows from 100 K to 800 K. Bilinear coupling (\ref{H1}) to transverse phonons was proposed recently as a possible mechanism for superconductivity in doped STO~\cite{Dirk2019}; we develop this idea further in a separate publication~\cite{KiselevFeigelman}.
 Another possible type of electron's coupling to transverse TO phonons may contain vector term of the type of $i(\psi^+\nabla\psi - h.c.) \mathbf{u}$, but we will not consider its effects here.

 Effective band mass of electrons depends~\cite{Behnia2014} on their concentration at low temperatures in the degenerate region $T \ll E_F$; in particular, for zero-temperature mass $m(0)/m_0 \approx 1.8$ for lowest concentrations $n \leq 10^{18}$ cm$^{-3}$, while at higher doping $n \geq 4\cdot 10^{18}$ cm$^{-3}$ the same ratio $m(0)/m_0 \approx 4$; here $m_0$ is the free electron mass.
 However, at high temperatures $T\gtrsim 150$ K Hall mobility is $n$-independent, as follows from the data present in Ref.~\cite{Behnia2020}.
 The same is expected for the effective mass, which may however depend on temperature, for two different reasons.
 First one is due to non-parabolic dispersion with decreasing effective curvature of $\xi(\mathbf{p})$ at large momenta $|\mathbf{p}|$, see Fig.~3 in Ref.~\cite{Dirk2011}: at high $T$ carriers with energies much above the bottom of the band are most relevant, and effective mass seen in transport characteristics increases; moreover, at high temperatures the major contribution to transport is provided by the lowest band since at large $|\mathbf{p}|$ it provides the largest density of states.
 The second reason for the mass enhancement is the polaron effect due to coupling with TO phonons~\cite{numeric3}.
-Below we will treat $m(T)$ as a fitting function, common for all concentrations $n$.
+A special remark is in order concerning our use of parabolic model of spectrum in the situation of highly anisotropic band~\cite{Dirk2011}.
+The point is that at high temperatures we consider, the scattering rate $1/\tau_{TO}$ is rather high so electrons quickly forget the directions of their momenta, thus isotropic approximation looks acceptable, at least for the beginning.
+Below we will treat $m(T)$ as a phenomenological fitting function, common for all concentrations $n$.

 The coupling constant $g$ in Eq.(\ref{H1}) has a natural dimension $\textrm{Length}^3/\textrm{Time}^2$.
 We present it in the form